 More importantly, stage fright is nothing to be ashamed of as even the best of magicians like Harry Houdini, Lance Burton and Rocco Silano have all been through the same grind and if they could conquer it then why not the others?

-For a magician to earn accolades in his art, it is imperative to conquer stage fright and convert the negative fear into confidence.
+For magicians to earn accolades in their art, it is imperative to conquer stage fright and convert the negative fear into confidence.

 Eventually it can be harnessed to produce charisma, the most important requisite in any magician’s arsenal.
 So how can stage fright be conquered?

 Some of the time tested methods which have been successfully used by many great magicians to effectively conquer stage fright are discussed as follows –